ZEN Program

 Zero Emissions Network

 Welcome to the Zero Emissions Network page powered by the American Solar Energy Society and by you, the citizens of Earth.
 At ZEN, we believe that the only path towards creating a sustainable future for all of the residents of this planet, human and otherwise, is by understanding the effects of our actions and working together to solve problems.
-We believe that individual citizens, such as yourself, are eager to make a difference in their lives and communities by reducing emissions.
-But, all too often, we find that we don’t know how to best reduce our emissions, maybe it is too expensive, too time consuming, or sometimes we simply do not know what else we can do.
+We believe that individual citizens such as yourself are eager to make a difference in their lives and communities by reducing emissions.
+But, all too often, we find that we don’t know how to best reduce our emissions.
+Maybe it is too expensive, it seems too time consuming, or sometimes we simply do not know what else we can do.
 Our goal at ZEN is to provide the knowledge and the resources to each individual (like you) to help you understand how you can reduce your emissions.
-To do this, we follow a four question outline to provide the answers to the following questions:
+To do this, we follow a four-question outline to provide the answers to the following questions:

 • What are the programs/options available to help you reduce your footprint?